The Arizona Pavilion for the wrong biennale at the mood room.

 The Valley of Virtuality: From Zenomorphs to Xenographers

 From data-bending and image manipulation to culture jamming and hacktivist interventions, the VoV Pavilion is the place to encounter artists acting as avatars in search of new perceptual modalities.
-As such, the VoV is an experimental site for works that explore how the phenomenology of virtuality has become both an everyday habit and a habitus; a recursive and a recombinant model for creativity; and an improbable and seemingly inevitable destination for corporeal bodies to find a new type of existence within the realm of remediation.
+As such, the VoV is an experimental site for works that explore how the phenomenology of virtuality has become both an everyday habit and a habitus, a recursive and a recombinant model for creativity, and an improbable and seemingly inevitable destination for corporeal bodies to acquire a new type of existence within the realm of remediation.

-As such, the wide range of projects on display that involve digital mapping, holographic projections, and even analogue interventions, mark the Arizona Pavilion not as a “a desert of the real”, but as an uncanny valley of twining figures throughout the regions of the West and the greater Southwest.
+As such, the wide range of projects on display that involve digital mapping, holographic projections, and analogue devices, mark the Arizona Pavilion not as a “a desert of the real”, but as an uncanny valley of twining figures that populate the regions of the West and the greater Southwest.
 Taken together, these works call into question the dominant motifs of glitch aesthetics and digi-modernism in an ongoing effort to redefine the relationship between virtual and the real as we know it.
-Welcome to the wrong valley, the Valley of Virtuality.

 The wrong biennale.